Online Master of Public Health Program

 - Educate current and future leaders in public health practice and policy by emphasizing critical thinking in an interdisciplinary environment.

-- Stay abreast of current research, evidence-based guidance and evolving strategies related to public health.
+- Stay abreast of current public health research, evidence-based guidelines, and evolving strategies.

-- Use targeted, needs-specific approaches to address health issues in a variety of settings and populations.
+- Use targeted, needs-based approaches to address health issues in a variety of settings and populations, and adapt these accordingly.

 Dr. Casey Daniel, PhD, MPH

 Dr. Casey Daniel is Director of the Masters of Public Health Program and an associate professor at Spring Hill College.
 Dr. Daniel completed her master’s and doctoral degrees in Public Health at the University of Alabama at Birmingham, followed by a postdoctoral Cancer Prevention Fellowship at the Harvard T.H.
 Chan School of Public Health and Dana-Farber Cancer Institute.

 In addition to teaching, Dr. Daniel has a robust research program.
 Her work focuses on behavioral epidemiology, cancer prevention, health communication, behavioral intervention design, implementation, and evaluation, mixed methods research, health policy, and reducing health disparities, particularly in rural areas.
 She is particularly interested in increasing HPV vaccination to prevent HPV-related cancers, reducing general vaccine hesitancy, and examining the effects of COVID-19 and “Long COVID.”
 She has conducted several studies focused on increasing vaccination uptake and reducing barriers to vaccination, particularly among adolescents and young adults.
 Dr. Daniel has published over 40 scientific papers in respected, peer-reviewed journals, and presented her work at the conferences of numerous professional organizations including the American Public Health Association, the Society of Behavioral Medicine, and the American Medical Association.